Thewbi/armos/README.md

 allows several developers to work together on a single code base.

 With git, the general idea is that a software repository exists, which is called the remote repository.
 Every developer sends their changes to the remote repository.
 Sending changes is called pushing.
+Also every developer gets the latest changes by receiving files from the remote repository which is called pulling.

 This remote repository is first copied onto your local harddrive which is called cloning.
 Once cloned, changes can be made to the code.
 Every changed file has to be transfered from